Felon Voting Rights

 • If you are convicted of a state or federal felony, you temporarily lose your right to vote.

-• Your voting rights are restored two full years after completing your sentence, including any parole term.
+• Your voting rights are restored upon completing your sentence, including any parole term.
 Your sentence may include incarceration without parole, incarceration with parole, probation or any combination of sentences.

 How are my voting rights restored?

-• Voting rights are restored two years after the completion of your incarceration plus any period of parole or probation.
+• Voting rights are restored upon the completion of your incarceration plus any period of parole or probation.
 You should receive a notice from the Department of Corrections, parole administrator or judge that you have completed your sentence.

 • At that time, you will need to submit a new voter registration application to the county election office where you intend to reside in order to vote.